JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin/developing_plugins.md

 To become more familiar with IntelliJ IDEA, please refer to the [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/).

+Before starting with the actual development, make sure to understand all requirements to achieve best [](plugin_user_experience.md).

 > In some cases, implementing an actual IntelliJ Platform plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
 >